WidgetOptions/widget-options/readme.txt

 Change your widget alignment to look better on your site.
 Comes with <strong>center, left, right and justified alignment</strong> options.

 <h3>Custom Widget ID & Classes</h3>
 <em>As of version 1.2</em>, you can add custom class & ID on each widget for CSS, javascript & styling purposes.
-You can also create a predefined set of classes and it will be displayed as checkboxes on the options tab.
+You can also create a predefined set of classes and it will be displayed as checkboxes on the options tab. <a href="https://phpbits.net/widget-options-improved-control-adding-id-classes-options">Learn more about this update</a>

 <h3>View your changes live!</h3>
 This plugin is customizer ready for easier customization.
 View your changes live before saving it, <strong>not just better control but a time saver plugin!</strong>